 Pay attention to logo placement

-Adding your logo to the corner of the thumbnail image works well, especially if you have other text on your thumbnail, but avoid the right bottom corner.
+Adding your logo to the corner of the thumbnail image works well, especially if you have other text on your thumbnail, but you should always avoid the bottom-right corner.
 Why?
-Because that’s where YouTube displays the length of your video for viewers.
+Because that’s where YouTube displays the length of your video.
 If you put your logo there it’ll be covered up and make your video look unprofessional.

 Avoid irrelevant or misleading images

 No one likes clickbait.
-That’s why It’s important to make sure that your YouTube thumbnail accurately depicts what a viewer is going to find in your video.
+That’s why it’s important to ensure your YouTube thumbnail accurately depicts what your viewers will find in your video.
 If it doesn’t, you could hurt your reputation or brand.
-And even worse, YouTube could potentially stop showing your videos in search results if your bounce rates are too high.
+But worse than that, YouTube could stop showing your videos in search results if your bounce rates are too high.

 Bonus!
 How to Make Your Own YouTube Thumbnail

-Now, let’s put what we learned about thumbnails to use by actually creating a custom thumbnail image.
-An easy way to create a YouTube thumbnail is to use TechSmith Snagit.
+Now, let’s put these tips to good use by actually creating a custom thumbnail image.
+We may be biased, but we’d say that one of the easiest ways to create a YouTube thumbnail is to use TechSmith’s Snagit.